WordPress is one of the best and very popular blogging platforms which is not only free but also released as an open source project.

-Now your WordPress blog is transfered to WordPress MU, When you get login you will see resemblance as you see in WordPress Admin but it has key differences.
+Now your WordPress blog is transferred to WordPress MU, When you get a login, you will see resemblance as you do in WordPress Admin, but it has fundamental differences.

-One of the major difference you can see the “Site Admin” on top of the left side navigation pane.
+One of the significant difference you can see the “Site Admin” on top of the left side navigation pane.

 The Site Admin panel has 6 main additional Admin Panels and few more panels according to your installed plugins as follow: